-To polish your car, you’ll need pads, liquid and microfiber towel at the very least.
-Using an inspection light, panel wipe solution, and paint-depth gauge is also recommended to get the best results.
-For machine polishing, you’ll also need backing plates and low-tack tape to cover the trim.
+To polish a car, you’ll need polishing pads, a polishing liquid, microfiber towel, an inspection light, paint depth gauge, and panel wipe solution.
+For machine polishing, you’ll also need a dual-action or rotary machine polisher, backing plates and low-tack tape to cover the trim.

 The exact equipment you’ll need depends on whether you’re planning to polish the car by machine or by hand.
 So let’s take a look at each option in some more depth.

 Unsure if you should machine or hand polish your car?
 Check out my in-depth comparison between machine and hand polishing to help you decide.

 If you’re polishing your car by hand, the good news is that you won’t actually need that much equipment to get started.
 But keep in mind, that the results won’t usually be as good and you’ll need to work a lot harder to really remove scratches and swirl marks.

 What You Need to Hand Polish Your Car